Earn weekly rewards on your crypto

 Ledger is one of the biggest crypto companies in the world and offers a support team that includes options for FAQ, email and social media.

 We’ve found the Ledger subreddit to be particular helpful for getting questions answered quickly (there’s also a Twitter account).
-You can even utilize the Ledger YouTube channel to learn more about setting up Ledger Devices.
+You can even utilize the Ledger YouTube channel to learn more about setting up their devices.

 Potential Dealbreakers

 You won’t find a beautiful touch screen on this device either.
-Anyone looking for a large touch screen will likely have to look at devices on offer from Trezor but, be warned, you’ll have to pay a much larger sum to get a touch screen on your wallet.
+Anyone looking for a large touch screen will likely have to look at devices from Trezor, but you’ll have to pay more in comparison.

-Ledger Nano S has its place in the crypto space – a big place – but it’s not the perfect wallet for everyone.
-Here are some other options to consider when you’re looking for a new crypto hardware wallet.
+Ledger Nano S Plus has its place in the crypto space, but it’s not the perfect wallet for everyone.
+Here are some alternatives to consider.

 Wallet